 Work Related Amputation Injuries

 Injuries at work are the second leading cause of amputations.
 Although traumatic injuries resulting in amputation or dismemberment can occur at any work place, they frequently occur at refineries, chemical plants, factories, and construction sites, especially those that use heavy machinery.

 Sometimes the amputation will occur immediately after the accident or trauma.
 Other times, complications during surgery and/or infections can cause a partial or full amputation weeks or even months after the original accident.
 In these types of cases, the at-fault individuals and companies will almost always deny any responsibility for subsequent and future medical care.

 Don’t Be Fooled By Insurance Adjusters

 Call (281) 485-3377 to speak with an experienced Pearland Amputation Lawyer.
-Mr. Zier will personally travel to your home or hospital to meet with you and discuss how to hold the responsible parties accountable for your injuries and help you recover the maximum compensation.
+James Zier will personally travel to your home or hospital to meet with you and discuss your options.
+Let us help you recover the maximum compensation for your injuries.

 Law Office of James Zier, P.C.